visgl/loaders.gl/docs/modules/i3s/receipts/attribute-driven-colorization.md

 Attributes colorization capability applies linear color gradient.
 To create this gradient attribute values range is required.

 To get minimum and maximum attribute values [statistics](https://github.com/Esri/i3s-spec/blob/master/docs/1.9/statisticsInfo.cmn.md) can be used.
 The [statistics info JSON](https://github.com/Esri/i3s-spec/blob/master/docs/1.9/statsInfo.cmn.md) has min and max values.
-Usage of those values allows to set true attribute values range not clamping extremum values.
+Usage of those values allows setting true attribute values range not clamping extremum values.

 As soon as statistics info is stored in a separated resources, it has to be loaded in a separate request.
 Statistics is just a JSON data and can be loaded with JSONLoader: